marina601/discover-malta/TESTING.md

     - +/- buttons let the user amend the quantity selected
     - Update the quantity to more than 8 tickets, confirm alert appears letting the user know "They cannot add more than 8 tickets for this trip"
     - The plus button fades out for 5 seconds
-    - The value of the input is displying the maximum number of tickets 8
+    - The value of the input is displaying the maximum number of tickets 8
     - If the minus button sets the value to less than 0
     - Alert displays a message "You need select at least 1 adult ticket selected for this trip"
     - If the value of the input is set to 0 and the Update button is pressed, the trip gets removed from the bag, even if there are children tickets present